LogtalkDotOrg/logtalk3/manuals/sources/userman/protocols.rst

    ``non_terminal(NonTerminal)``, and ``line_count(Line)`` with ``Line``
    being the begin line of the alias directive)

-Some of the properties such as line numbers are only available when the protocol is defined in a source file compiled with the :ref:`source_data <flag_source_data>` flag turned on.
+Some of the properties, such as line numbers, are only available when the protocol is defined in a source file compiled with the :ref:`source_data <flag_source_data>` flag turned on.